-One of the major functions served by sleep and dreams is recuperation and adaptation.
-Sleep, as a time of relative isolation from environmental changes, allows the person to recover optimal health or, to repeat, the ability to respond adaptively.
+We believe that one of the major functions served by sleep and dreams is recuperation and adaptation.
+Sleep, as a time of relative isolation from environmental challenges, allows the person to recover optimal health or, to repeat, the ability to respond adaptively.

-The healing processes of sleep are, again, holistic, taking place on all levels of the system.
+The healing processes of sleep are again, holistic, taking place on all levels of the system.
 On the higher levels (psychological and social), these self-regulatory functions are normally accomplished during dreams.
 We say "normally" because due to maladaptive mental attitudes and habits, dreams do not always accomplish their functions, as can be seen in the case of nightmares.
-Nightmares are not masochistic wish fulfillments, but rather the result of unhealthy reactions.
+We do not view nightmares as masochistic with fulfillments, but rather as the result of unhealthy reactions.
 The anxiety experienced in such dreams is, in fact, an indication of the failure of the process to function effectively.

 Lucidity, allowing as it does flexibility and creative response, presents a means of resolving dream conflicts and hence fosters a return to effective self-regulation.
-This is the basis of approach to healing through lucid dreaming: to facilitate the per-son's self-healing mechanisms by means of intentional imagery on the mental level.
+This is the basis of our approach to healing through lucid dreaming: to facilitate the person's self-healing mechanisms by means of intentional imagery on the mental level.

 The following dream illustrates the self-integrative potential of lucid dreams:

 I am in the middle of a riot in the classroom.
-A furious mob is raging about throw-ing chairs and fighting.
-Most of them are Third World types and one of them has a hold on me-he is huge with a pockmarked face and repulsive.
+A furious mob is raging about throwing chairs and fighting.
+Most of them are Third World types and one of them has a hold on me-he is huge with a pock marked face and repulsive.
 I realize that I'm dreaming and stop struggling.
 I find love in my heart and look him in the eyes, and, while holding his hands, speak to him in a loving way, trusting my intuition to supply the beautiful words of acceptance that flow out of me.
-As I do so, he melts into me; the riot has vanished, the dream fades, and I awaken feeling wonderfully calm and "together."
+As I do so, he melts into me; the riot has vanished, the dream fades, and I awaken feeling wonderfully calm and "together".

 That this is a healing dream is clear on several levels.
 First, the initial conflict, an unhealthy condition of stress, was resolved positively.
-Secondly, the dreamer reintegrated the ogre, a part of himself.
-Third, we have the direct evidence of the feeling of increased wholeness and well-being experienced upon awakening.
+Secondly, the dreamer was able to reintegrate the ogre, a part of himself, and third, we have the direct evidence of the feeling of increased wholeness and well-being experienced upon awakening.